Become a Docent

 The dedicated corps of well-trained volunteer docents continues to be one of the Carnegie Museum of Art’s most valuable resources.
 Docents lead thousands of visitors through the galleries each year, inspiring visitors of all ages with their insight into the works of art in the permanent collection and special exhibitions.

 The docent training program is much like an ongoing art education class, where you will continue to learn and grow.
-A skilled docent initiates a dialog and creates connections for visitors in an informal learning environment, successful candidates demonstrate the ability to serve as knowledgeable and skilled facilitators, more so than experts.
+A skilled docent initiates a dialogue and creates connections for visitors in an informal learning environment, successful candidates demonstrate the ability to serve as knowledgeable and skilled facilitators, more so than experts.
 The most important qualities you need to become a docent are a love of art and people, flexibility, and the ability to work as part of a team.

 Docents must be available for: